-One of the reasons I did Chradvent was because I kept on hearing people say “the Muppets’ version of Christmas Carol is the best version”.
+The principal reason I did Chradvent was because I kept on hearing people say “the Muppets’ version is the best version”.
 That seems like quite a bold claim considering it’s been adapted literally thousands of times for virtually every medium and performance genre.
 How can you be sure of your claim unless you’ve seen them all?
 I used to joke.

 But you’re not laughing now, are you?

 I’ll be upfront; I’ve seen The Muppet Christmas Carol more times than I’ve seen the Blackadder one.
 I watched it endlessly on VHS as a child and it’s always repeated on Christmas Eve.
 Cinemas all over the country host sing-along screenings every week of last third of the year.

 Why do people like it so much?
 It received moderate praise when it came out but didn’t smash any records.
 I think I’ve broken down the reasons why so many people consider it the definitive Christmas Carol: